STUDENT (500) VISA

 Rights of a student visa holder:

-- You can work up to 40 hours per fortnight while your course is in session and unlimited hours during scheduled course breaks
+- Work up to 40 hours per fortnight while your course is in session and unlimited hours during course breaks

-- Your family members can work up to 40 hours per fortnight.
-If you are doing a postgraduate course, they can work unlimited hours
+- Family members can work up to 40 hours per fortnight; if you are doing a postgraduate course, they can work unlimited hours

-- Your spouse/partner can study in Australia for up to 3 months.
-For longer study, your spouse/partner must apply for own student visa.
+- Spouse/partner can study in Australia for up to 3 months; for longer study, your spouse/partner must apply for own student visa.

-- Certificate of Enrollment or Letter of Offer from school as proof that you have been accepted for full-time study in a registered course
+- Certificate of Enrolment (COE) or Letter of Offer from school as proof that you have been accepted for full-time study in a registered course

-- Sufficient funds to pay for your travel, tuition and living expenses for yourself and any family members (bank statements, loan documents, scholarship grants)
+- Sufficient funds to pay for your travel, tuition and living expenses for yourself and any joining family member

-- Adequate English language skills depending on requirements of Australian school
+- Adequate English language skills subject to exemptions

-- If you are under 18 years old, you must have consent from your parents or guardian and acceptable arrangements for your accommodation, support and general welfare for the duration of the visa or until you turn 18, whichever happens first;
+- If you are under 18 years old, you must have consent from your parents or guardian and have acceptable arrangements for your accommodation, support and general welfare for the duration of the visa or until you turn 18, whichever happens first